annieyang1993/DoorDashClone/README.md

 Technologies
 -----------------------
 The technologies used were:
-1. React and Redux frontend
+1. React and Redux on the frontend
-2. Ruby on Rails backend
+2. Ruby on Rails backend, with BCrypt authentication.
-3. Heroku
+3. Heroku to deploy the website.
 4. Google Maps API to allow users to locate cafes via map.
 5. Separate reducers and actions were setup for each state of the application.